Rethinking Portfolio Construction for the New Global Realities

 Session Description

-Following the rapid-fire presentations, the Devil’s Advocates and the audience are invited to interrogate the pitches.
-They will challenge assumptions, highlight blind spots, and identify which arguments were generally compelling.
+Led by the Chair, the Devil’s Advocates and the audience are invited to interrogate the rapid‑fire pitches.
+They will challenge assumptions, highlight the most compelling arguments and debate how well the presenters made the case for their favoured asset classes within a total portfolio context.

-Expect a lively, unscripted exchange that distils the key lessons for asset owners: which opportunities are real, which are over-sold, and what CIOs should prioritise as they rethink their strategic allocations.
+Expect a lively, unscripted exchange that distils the key lessons for asset owners: which opportunities are real, which are less convincing, and what CIOs should prioritise as they rethink their strategic allocations.

 Session Description